YassineOsip/exam-rank-02-simulator/README.md

 	* update : make a pull request to get  latest version of examshell.

 ## Need to do ! :
-	* loging with doble check using face recognition.
+	* loging with double check using face recognition.
 	* immigrate the database from sqlite to mongoDb.
 	* support auto complete.
 	* support up/down get latest used commands.
+	* working to enhance tests.
-# DO NOT HESTATE TO CONTRIBUTE OR MAKING A PULL REQUEST.
+# DO NOT HESITATE TO CONTRIBUTE!.